Precursor Ventures promotes Sydney Thomas, its first hire, to principal – TechCrunch

 Thus, hiring the next generation of founders and decision-makers is key (and promoting them is, too).

 Sydney Thomas, who was the first hire at Precursor Ventures, a seed and early-stage focused fund led by Charles Hudson, has been promoted from senior associate to principal.
-Thomas is joined by Hudson, analyst Ayanna Kerrison, and entrepreneur-in-residence Chapman Snowden, to make up Precursor.
+Thomas is joined by Hudson, analyst Ayanna Kerrison and entrepreneur-in-residence Chapman Snowden, to make up Precursor.

 After graduating from the Haas School of Business at Berkeley in 2016, Thomas joined Precursor to do what Hudson says most applicants wouldn’t: the operational work of bringing a solo-GP fund, then with less than $5 million in committed capital, to a more organized place.